Instant Pot French Onion Soup

 On a weekday?
 Maybe if my laundry is done, my giant pile of mail sorted, and I get through the ever-growing stack of cooking magazines that is threatening to force our coffee table into submission.

 To make the Instant Pot French onion soup recipe attainable on even a busy weeknight, I caramelized the onions in my Instant Pot.
 It makes the process completely hands off; the onions caramelized in just 20 minutes of pressure, AND you can cook the rest of the same pot, so you’ll still only have one pan to clean in the end.
+(More one-pan recipes can be found in this post, 15 Healthy Instant Pot Recipes!)

 Although a lighter pressure cooker French onion soup recipe might not be traditional, the way I finished it off was: thick slices of baguette, a sprinkle of cheese, and a quick toast underneath the broiler.